 Foundational principles of effective Bible study will be applied for personal study and small group Bible study leadership.
 Observational skills of the English text will be developed through hands-on activities and assignments.
 Hermeneutical principles will be applied to various biblical genres with the goal of equipping the learner to interpret the text based on its historical/cultural and literary context.
 Application of the meaning of the text for spiritual formation will be emphasized as well.
-Three Hours.
+Three hours.

-This course will critically examine the beliefs and presuppositions of philosophers and philosophies over the centuries and their impact on modern Christianity and the Christian Worldview.
+This course will critically examine the beliefs and presuppositions of philosophers and philosophies over the centuries and their impact on modern Christianity and the Christian worldview.
 A critical examination will begin by utilizing the lens of Scripture as the basis of truth in evaluating these beliefs.
-The application of that examination will be centered on the reasons for God as well as the nature of suffering and evil as learners are encouraged to formulate a biblically sound Christian Worldview.
-Three Hours.
+The application of that examination will be centered on the reasons for God as well as the nature of suffering and evil, as learners are encouraged to formulate a biblically sound Christian worldview.
+Three hours.

 The objective of this course is to provide students with an introduction to the principles of public discourse and civic engagement.
-The focus will be on a practical background in recognizing, analyzing, and constructing arguments in the public sphere.
-Readings, class time, and assignments will focus on the skills and concepts necessary for successful application of the principles to a civic engagement project.
-Three Hours, including lab.
+The focus will be on a practical background in recognizing, analyzing and constructing arguments in the public sphere.
+Readings, class time and assignments will focus on the skills and concepts necessary for successful application of the principles to a civic engagement project.
+Three hours, including lab.

-This introductory course in Behavioral Sciences provides an opportunity to learn about various behavioral science topics, concepts and real life applications.
+This introductory course in behavioral sciences provides an opportunity to learn about various behavioral science topics, concepts and real life applications.
 This course will survey multiple topics as they relate to relationships.
 Students will also be encouraged during this course to increase personal awareness of how cognitive and emotional factors influence behavior in a variety of social contexts.
 The focus of this course is on improving relationships in many different sectors of life.
-Three Hours.
+Three hours.

 Through a global, thematic approach, this course explores the human phenomenon of creativity.
-Posing the question "Why creative arts?' this course focuses on exploring how culture and creativity reflect each other within the realm of visual and performing arts.
-Through themes of survival, religion, the state, and self, this course examines artists’ roles within cultures, the way art is made or performed, how meaning is derived, and how art is used, kept or destroyed.
+Posing the question "Why creative arts?" this course focuses on exploring how culture and creativity reflect each other within the realm of visual and performing arts.
+Through themes of survival, religion, the state and self, this course examines artists’ roles within cultures, the way art is made or performed, how meaning is derived, and how art is used, kept or destroyed.
 Required experiential activities for engaging in visual and performing arts include such things as attending museum exhibits, concerts or theatrical productions.
-Three Hours.
+Three hours.

 This class is a study of major topics from several areas of science.
 Emphasis will be on understanding the scientific method with its strengths and weaknesses, an overview of scientific disciplines to foster general scientific literacy, and the interaction between science, Scripture and society.
-Topics will be examined from a Biblical worldview and their interactions with current societal attitudes, trends and beliefs.
-Three Hours.
+Topics will be examined from a biblical worldview and their interactions with current societal attitudes, trends and beliefs.
+Three hours.

 Students selecting this option will choose from a number of domestic and international trips organized and administered by Grace College.
-Zero Hour.
+Zero hours.